MultiScreenSDK/sample-soundscape-tv/soundscape.md

-# Sound Scape
+# SoundScape

-Sound Scape is a sample Jukebox app for playing music on Samsung Radiant Speakers and Samsung 2015 TVs.
+SoundScape is a sample Jukebox app for playing music on Samsung Radiant Speakers and Samsung 2015 TVs.
 It demonstrates how to cast and control music from smartphones (Android, iOS and Web) to Samsung speakers and Samsung TVs using Samsung Multiscreen APIs.